shumarb/designgurus/grokking-data-structures-and-algorithms-for-coding-interviews/README.md

 organised by the question sequence in the training plan.
 Some of my submissions are sourced from my [LeetCode](https://github.com/shumarb/leetcode) repository.

-(*Note*: Performance is the percentage of submissions that my code outperforms in terms of runtime.)
+(*Note*: Rank indicates the percentage of submissions that my code outperforms in terms of runtime.)

 | Question                                                                                                                                                                | Submission                                                                                                                                                        | Runtime | Rank   | Topic   |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|--------|---------|